algolia/docsearch/docs/documentation.md

 ## Customization

+### Attribution

+We're happy to provide DocSearch free of charge for your site, and you're welcome to customise that experience in a way that works for you; all we ask is that Algolia be attributed within the search context.
+For example, in the default implementation, we place a small "Search by Algolia" logo in the corner.
+If you prefer to roll your own UX, you'll need to make sure that this logo is included in your implementation as well.

+### Default styling

 The default colorscheme is white and gray:

 ![Default colorscheme][17]

 To update the colors to suit your website, you just need to override a few colors.
-Here is an example of a CSS file that you can use as a basis and that sets white and purples colors.
+Here is an example of a CSS file that you can use as a basis to set white and purple colors.

 ```css
 /* Bottom border of each suggestion */